kriogenia/empathy-academy-search-path-module/README.md

 Now let's move to [/src/main/java/co/empathy/Application.java](/src/main/java/co/empathy/Application.java) and uncomment the *indexImdb()* call on the main method.
-This way, running the app will index the whole dataset on our ElasticSearch container.
+This way, running the app will index the whole dataset in our ElasticSearch container.
 Once it's done, the API will be ready to use.

-*(With the whole dataset indexed I recommend you to comment that line again.
+*(Note: With the whole dataset indexed I recommend you to comment that line again.
 Doing this, it won't index everything again each time you launch the API saving you a lot of time.)*

 ## Usage